March 21, 2017

 python3 --version

-How to make a Windows shortcut to run a script (easiest way) - optional!
+How to make a Windows shortcut to run a Python script (easiest way) - optional!

 Suppose you don't want to save your program to C:\Python and instead want to save your program to C:\Users\YourName\Dropbox\coding\python\test1\blah\blah\ or some other long path.